sirelawrence/Lawrence-website/content/working-paper/wpaper4/index.md

 ---
-title: "Two Illustrations of the Quantity Theory of Money: A Restatement"
+title: "Revisiting the Quantity Theory of Money: Measurement and Filtering Perspectives"

 authors:
 - Lawrence Ogbeifun
 date: ""